trimstray/nginx-admins-handbook/doc/RULES.md

   > Security by obscurity doesn't mean you're safe, but it does slow people down sometimes, and that's exactly what's needed for day zero vulnerabilities.

-  Maybe it's a very restrictive approach but the guidelines from [RFC 2616 - Personal Information](https://tools.ietf.org/html/rfc2616#section-15.1) are always very helpful to me:

-  > _History shows that errors in this area often create serious security and/or privacy problems and generate highly adverse publicity for the implementor's company. [...]
-Like any generic data transfer protocol, HTTP cannot regulate the content of the data that is transferred, nor is there any a priori method of determining the sensitivity of any particular piece of information within the context of any given request.
-Therefore, applications SHOULD supply as much control over this information as possible to the provider of that information.
-Four header fields are worth special mention in this context: `Server`, `Via`, `Referer` and `From`._

   Look also at the most excellent comment about this (by [specializt](https://serverfault.com/users/67666/specializt)):

   > _Disregarding important security factors like "no version numbers" and probably even "no server vendor name" entirely is just ... a beginners mistake.
 Of course security through obscurity does nothing for your security itself but it sure as hell will at least protect against the most mundane, simplistic attack vectors - security through obscurity is a necessary step, it may be the first one and should never be the last security measurement -skipping it completely is a very bad mistake, even the most secure webservers can be cracked if a version-specific attack vector is known._